 Skill Level: Novice

 The put-in near Randolph’s Mill Road at Milton is relatively poor and consists of a mud bank.
-The take-out, however, is a well-designed concrete boat landing provided by the Virginia Department of Game & Inland Fisheries.
+The take-out, however, is a well-designed concrete boat landing provided by the Virginia Department of Wildlife Resources.
 Parking is good at both locations and is not prohibited overnight.
 This is a very long, but easy float that can be handled by novices.
 There is only one Class I-II set of rapids.
 If done in a single day, this float does not allow for much fishing time.

 Crofton to Palmyra